 Are Red Peppers Full of Antioxidants?

-In a recent study, researchers found that three different types of peppers (pasilla, guajillo, and ancho) contained carotenoids.
+A recent study found three types of peppers (pasilla, guajillo, and ancho) containing carotenoids.
 These pigments give the peppers their color, but they are also beneficial to your health.
-The carotenoids act as antioxidants that protect your tissues and cells from the dangers posed by free radicals.
+The carotenoids act as antioxidants that protect your tissues and cells from the dangers of free radicals.
 These radicals play a crucial part in increasing bodily pain.

 Will Red Peppers Boost the Immune System?

-The bright red color of the chili flakes says that it is high in beta-carotene.
-Beta-carotene gets converted to vitamin A which is essential for healthy mucous membranes.
+The chili flakes’ bright red color says it is high in beta-carotene.
+Beta-carotene is converted to vitamin A, which is essential for healthy mucous membranes.
 These membranes line the nasal passages, lungs, intestinal tract, and urinary tract, which serve as the body’s first line of defense against pathogens trying to get into our bodies.
 Plus, red pepper flakes contain vitamin C, which is needed for a healthy immune system.

 Also Read: Five Immune Boosting Foods That Might Surprise You